 Presently, for Bahá’ís, pilgrimage means visiting the Holy Shrines in Israel.
 The nine-day pilgrimage is a formal programme with a full schedule in which the believers visit the Shrine of Bahá'u'lláh, the Shrine of the Báb and have guided visits to other Bahá’í Holy Places located in the ‘Akká/Haifa area.
 The pilgrims also meet with the Universal House of Justice and the International Teaching Centre.
 At present, pilgrimages are scheduled from October through the following July of every year; there are no pilgrimages in August or September.

-You may submit a request by filling out the online form or by sending your name, address and other pertinent information to the Department of Pilgrimage by email, post, or fax.
+You may submit a request by filling out the online form or by sending your name, address and other pertinent information to the Department of Pilgrimage by email or post.
 Applicants are asked to communicate in writing only, as telephoned requests for pilgrimage cannot be accepted.
-Please note that only Bahá’ís in good standing who are 18 years of age or older, and who have not completed a pilgrimage in the past five years, may submit an application for pilgrimage.
+Please note that only Bahá’ís in good standing who are 18 years of age or older may submit an application for pilgrimage.
+Bahá’ís may submit a request to come for another pilgrimage at any time after they have completed pilgrimage; however, three years must elapse between the end of one pilgrimage and the start of another.
+For your information, dates are currently being offered twelve to fifteen months in advance.

 If none of the dates offered are suitable for you, you may refuse the entire list, and you will receive a new range of dates to prioritize.
 If you decline the offer of dates twice in succession, however, your application will be placed on hold for one year.
 Should your circumstances change during this period, please inform us so that we can process your existing application and offer you a range of new dates.
 If we have not heard from you by the end of the one-year period, your current application will be automatically removed.
 You may of course reapply for pilgrimage by completing a new application at any time after that.